Preposition – “Into”

 The new traffic regulations will come into force starting next month.

-Get into the habit: This phrase means to develop a regular and often repeated behavior or routine.
+Get into the habit: This phrase means to develop a regular and often repeated behaviour or routine.

 She got into the habit of reading for 30 minutes before bedtime every night.

-Take into account: This phrase means to consider or include something as a relevant factor when making decisions or judgments.
+Take into account: This phrase means to consider or include something as a relevant factor when making decisions or judgements.

 When planning a budget, it’s important to take into account unexpected expenses.

-These expressions and phrases use into in various ways to convey different meanings and actions.
+These expressions and phrases are used in various ways to convey different meanings and actions.

 The Preposition place in sentences